jezamaster/JS-Input-Fields-Validator/README.md

 # CUSTOM CONFIGURATION
 All the custom configurations are passed as an object parameter when initializing the Class.
 Options to configure are as follows:

-**- validate_on_lost_focus** = if true, validation of input fields is being carried out right after the field lose focus (which means on blur event of particular inputs)
+**- validate_on_lost_focus** = if true, validation of input fields is being carried out right after the field lost focus (which means on blur event of particular inputs)

 **- validate_form_on_submit** = if true, validation of all fields is being carried out when submitting the form